Frequently asked questions

 Start each day with a listening check.
 Put the hearing aids in your child’s ears upon waking.
 Keep the hearing aids in your child’s ears throughout the day.
 Your goal is full time hearing aid use.
 It may be helpful to keep a calendar of daily hearing aid use to share with your audiologist.

 Is there a support group for parents of children who have hearing loss?

 Getting to know other parents of children who have hearing loss in your community can be very important.
-They know what you are going through and can provide information that w 1648 ill help you.
+They know what you are going through and can provide information that will help you.
 Some communities have organizations that you can join to make these connections.
-If you are working with the state parent/infant program or with the state early intervention services, they may be able to help.
-Sometimes, professionals working with your child can help you make these connections.
+If you are working with the NHS they should be able to recommend some groups in your area or alternatively your audiologist should be able to make some suggestions.
 There are also many support groups and information resources available on the Internet.
 Many organizations have Internet discussion boards, chat rooms, email, and list serves designed for parents, siblings, and others.